geraldnz/geraldnz.github.com/_posts/2015-11-18-disqualifying-the-positive.md

   exclude: 'no'
 ---

-In this distortion of thinking, <span class="highlight">Disqualifying the Positive</span>, the individual invalidates or ignores stimuli of a more "positive" nature.
+In this distortion of thinking, <span class="highlight">disqualifying the positive</span>, the individual invalidates or ignores stimuli of a more "positive" nature.
 This can be by making excuses for positive things - "I didn't deserve this!", "This is just a fluke!" - or it can involve the individual not noticing the occurrence of positive events (usually while focusing heavily on more "negative" events and interpretations.